arve0/master/thesis.md

 Each TMA glass slide contains samples from 42 patients, meaning that there is three specimen spots for each patient.
-The slides are numbered and specimen spots on all slides are given identifiers. [@Fig:slidemap] illustrates some of the identifiers for slide one (TP-10, tumor peripheral number ten), called a slide map.
+The slides are numbered and specimen spots on all slides are given identifiers. [@Fig:slidemap] illustrates some of the identifiers for slide ten (TP-10, tumor peripheral number ten), called a slide map.
 As seen, the identifiers consists of two numbers.
 The first number is the patient identifier and the second number is the sample number.
 The patient identifier is not incrementing systematically, so the slide maps was